ToolsForHumans/zag/doc/source/user/resumption.rst

 =========

-When new flow is loaded into engine, there is no persisted data for it yet, so a corresponding :py:class:`~taskflow.persistence.models.FlowDetail` object will be created, as well as a :py:class:`~taskflow.persistence.models.AtomDetail` object for each atom that is contained in it.
+When new flow is loaded into engine, there is no persisted data for it yet, so a corresponding :py:class:`~zag.persistence.models.FlowDetail` object will be created, as well as a :py:class:`~zag.persistence.models.AtomDetail` object for each atom that is contained in it.
 These will be immediately saved into the persistence backend that is configured.
 If no persistence backend is configured, then as expected nothing will be saved and the atoms and flow will be ran in a